gklyne/I-D/app/app.md

 Frequently the archive must be unpacked locally to synthesize base URIs like `file:///tmp/a1b27ae03865/` to represent the root of the archive.
-Such URIs are fluctual, might not be globally unique, and could be vulnerable to attacks such as "climbing out" of the root directory.
+Such URIs are temporary, might not be globally unique, and could be vulnerable to attacks such as "climbing out" of the root directory.